anooprh/dotfiles/README.md

 xclip -sel clip < ~/.ssh/id_rsa.pub
 ```

-copied to clipboard,  upload this in github, bitbucket, wherever
+copied to clipboard,  upload this in github, bitbucket, wherever.
 When asked for paraphrase, do not enter anything.
 Just leave it blank.

 3. Change default shell to z-shell